GoogleChrome/web.dev/src/site/content/en/blog/url-protocol-handler/index.md

 ## How to use URL protocol handler registration for PWAs

-The API for URL protocol handler registration is modeled closely on
-`navigator.registerProtocolHandler()`.
-Just this time the information is passed declaratively via the Web Application Manifest in a new property called `"protocol_handlers"` that takes an array of objects with the two required keys `"protocol"` and `"url"`.
+The API for URL protocol handler registration is modeled closely on `navigator.registerProtocolHandler()`.
+Just this time the information is passed declaratively via the web app manifest in a new property called `"protocol_handlers"` that takes an array of objects with the two required keys `"protocol"` and `"url"`.
 The code snippet below shows how to register `web+tea` and `web+coffee`.
 The values are strings containing the URL of the handler with the required `%s` placeholder for the escaped URL.